jgrss/geowombat/doc/source/extraction.rst

 Clipping to bounds
 ------------------

-Geowombat's :func:`geowombat.clip_by_polygon` is an alternative method to `geowombat.config.update`.
+GeoWombat's :func:`geowombat.clip_by_polygon` is an alternative method to :class:`geowombat.config.update`.
 The :func:`geowombat.clip_by_polygon` method limits the bounds of the image to match a polygon, where the polygon can be a `geopandas.GeoDataFrame <https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.html#geopandas.GeoDataFrame>`_, or a path to a file readable with `geopandas.read_file <https://geopandas.org/en/stable/docs/reference/api/geopandas.read_file.html#geopandas.read_file>`_.